PowderKegTech/mushikago/README.md

 - ICS penetration testing

 ## Abstract
   Mushikago uses game AI technology to select and execute the most appropriate test content based on the environment in spot.
 The application of game AI technology to security products is new, and our work has shown that game AI is most suitable for penetration testing, where the content needs to change depending on the environment.
-In addition, Mushikago can automatically perform penetration testing in mixed environments of IT and OT, and can visualize and report the acquired terminal, account, and network information.
+In addition, Mushikago can automatically perform penetration testing in mixed environments of IT and OT(ICS), and can visualize and report the acquired device, account, and network information.
 The test contents are also displayed in a format consistent with MITRE ATT&CK.
 This allows the user to perform penetration testing at a certain level without manual intervention.
-  This tool is intended to automate your reconnaissance process in an organized fashion by performing the following.

 ## Operation check environment:
 - Hardware